Experienced & Affordable Manhattan Child Support Lawyers

 Why Are Child-Support Cases Complicated in New York City?

-• Review of bank and business records
+• Review of bank and business records and tax returns

 • Expert financial testimony